Herefordshire's Black & White Villages Trail

 The interior of St James' Church was heavily restored in the late Victorian period by the architect GF Bodley, who married the daughter of the Kinnersley Castle owner.
 Bodley spent 30 years lovingly restoring the church and the interior painted decoration is his work.
 Bodley and his wife are buried in the churchyard.

-From Kinnersley follow the A4112 for 2 miles and turn right on the A4111 towards Rhyader.
+From Kinnersley follow the A4112 for two miles and turn right on the A4111 towards Rhyader.
 You will immediately find yourself entering the picturesque village of Eardisley.